Rabindranath

 signpost in the mountains – an unusual, but not an entirely surprising gesture

 for a country commonly dubbed as a nation of poets and athletes.
-Going for a hike above the town of Whatever the case may be, the two interpretations of

 the above quote seem paradigmatic for a small nation, living at the crossroads